• Skip to main content

 Focus on your goals

-Think about your initial running goals from earlier this year.
 What kind of race will help you to reach those goals?
-Do your goals need to be adjusted due everything that happened this year?
+Do your goals need to be adjusted?
 Are you trying to PR or just have a fun race or cover a new distance?
 These are all things to consider when researching races.

 Get Social

-After all of this social distancing, I think we are going to be desperate for those in-person social connections again!
 Maybe you can plan out a race with your running friends or find out where there will be a meet-up with some runners who you have connected with on Instagram.
-You can even have an virtual meeting to do some race planning!

 Check about the race cancellation policy

-You just never know what will happen as the year goes on, so it’s best to be prepared for what will happen if your race is cancelled or if you decide not to run.
+You just never know what will happen as you get closer to your race, so it’s good to know what will happen if you decide not to run.

 Learn from the past